tagged

 Letcher County Timeline

-This timeline provides a concise overview of the key events in the history of Letcher County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Letcher County, Kentucky.

 - 1777 - Letcher County is established as part of Virginia.